cirosantilli/linux-cheat/find.md

     find . -perm 444
     find . -perm u+4,g+4,o+4

-finds only files that have permission exactly `444`.
+Finds only files that have permission exactly `444`.

 Either match:

     find . -perm +111

-finds files that are readable by either u, g or o.
+Finds files that are readable by either u, g or o.

-###applications
+Applications:

 Give `g+x` to all files that have `u+x`: